 Online licensing (OLS) is currently available for new license purchases only, as our existing licensing system does not allow migration of licenses from dongles to OLS.

-We are actively working on a fast and reliable license migration tool, which will be released in the middle of 2017.
+We are actively working on a fast and reliable license migration tool, which will be released in the end of 2017.

 Online licensing usually requires a stable, uninterrupted internet connection.
 However, it is possible to “borrow” licenses and use them completely offline, but only for a maximum of 14 days.